daqnext/cli-config-template/README.md

 ### publish
 ```
-bring your 'assets' and 'config' folder together with your exe
+bring your 'assets' and 'configs' folder together with your exe
 as these folders are usded in runtime
 ```